When looking at the history of shotokan karate, we have early records with the Egyptians from about 3000BC!

 The JKA also began sending (as early as 1958) some of its most highly-accomplished professional karate instructors overseas to America, Europe and the Middle East.

-The were sent to teach and establish JKA dojo.
+The instructors were sent to teach and establish JKA dojo around the world.
 Karate was now expanding and growing at an incredible rate.

-In the 1980’s the JKA had over 9 million members worldwide, an incredible growth and karate was now established all over the world.
+In the 1980’s the JKA had over 9 million members worldwide, an incredible growth and established Shotokan karate all over the world.